Kong/docs.konghq.com/app/konnect/api/identity-management/identity-integration.md

         "entity_type": "runtime_groups",
         "entity_region": "eu"
         }'
-    If the information in the request was correct, the response body will return a `200`, and the `id` value for the new role.
+    If the information in the request was correct, the response body will return a `200` and the `id` value for the new role.

     {:.note}
     > `entity_id` can be found in the {{site.konnect_short_name}} in the **Runtime Instances** section.

 ## Assign a user to a custom team

-In order for a user to access the roles assigned to a custom team, the user must become a member of the team.
+For a user to access the roles assigned to a custom team, the user must become a member of the team.
 A user may be a part of multiple teams and will inherit all of the roles from the teams they belong to.

 1. Obtain a list of users by issuing a `GET` request: